 I realized, a few years ago, that I could make a modern metal chair work for our family by making leather seat cushions.
 It's been a few years since I've made these cushions and, since then, have blessed other people with the leather cushions and chairs but I still love this project and wanted to freshen up the tutorial and share it with you.

 This post contains some affiliate links for your convenience.
 Click to read my full disclosure policy.

-We bought a set of 4 (because you can get a set of 4 for $200, or less) when we moved into this house.
-If you are new here, we moved to this house (3800 sq feet) from a 1400 sq ft house.
+We bought a set of 4 (because you can get a set of 4 for $150, or less) when we moved into this house.
+If you are new here, we moved to this house (3800 sq ft) from a 1400 sq ft house.
 We had basically no furniture when we moved here.
 So, these chairs were an affordable purchase that we could use in the dining room, kitchen or even living room when we needed more chairs.
 They are great chairs to move outside when we have extra people over, keep at the table (especially when we have playdates) and just to have as extras.

 Do you see the beautiful wear on that leather?
 I love it!

 Let's get to the tutorial.
 I will say that these are pretty simple to make (about 30 minutes per chair cushion).
 I'm a beginner when it comes to sewing so if I can do it, you can do it!

 - Foam (I did a big post on affordable foam so definitely check that out!)